GoogleChrome/web.dev/src/site/content/en/blog/top-cwv-2023/index.md

 - **Add `fetchpriority="high"` to the `<img>` tag of your LCP image.** If the LCP resource is loaded via a` <link rel="preload">` tag, fear not because you can also set `fetchpriority="high"` on that!
 - **Never set `loading="lazy"` on the `<img>` tag of your LCP image.** Doing this will deprioritize your image and delay when it starts loading.
-- **Defer non-critical resources when possible.** Either by moving them to the end of your document, or loading them asynchronously via script.
+- **Defer non-critical resources when possible.** Either by moving them to the end of your document, using native lazy-loading for [images](/browser-level-image-lazy-loading/) or [iframes](/iframe-lazy-loading/), or loading them asynchronously via JavaScript.

 ### Use a CDN to optimize document and resource TTFB